-To achieve this ambitious goal we'll learn a truly exciting technology - dynamic content and remote code injection.
+To achieve this ambitious goal we'll learn about some truly exciting technology - dynamic content and remote code injection.

 We cannot forget that the projects that we code aren't just art for art's sake.
 If we want to succeed as developers we have to know how to create a project which will achieve the business goals of our clients.

-To illustrate this problem we'll use an example.
+To illustrate these issues we'll use an example.

-Let's assume we run a Creative Agency which provides services like creating websites, marketing consulting, and graphic design.
+Let's assume we run a Creative Agency which provides services like creating websites, marketing consultancy, and graphic design.